-Historical Themes Tier 2 Key Vocabulary Empire significant trade cholera factory society steam engine A group of nations that How people in a specific Having important Buying and selling goods An engine that uses steam A disease that is A building where goods are all ruled by the same area live their lives usually spread through meaning or services to generate power are made leader or leaders dirty water By 1901, the British There was a bia There were many Britain traded acods to The invention of the steam John Snow reduced Many Victorian children Empire was the largest difference between the significant changes and and from the countries in engine meant people cholera in London by were poor and worked to lives of rich and poor empire that the world developments during the Empire and became started to use machines to releasing that the help their families.
-There had ever seen and Queen people in Victorian the Victorian era such very rich. move goods and get from disease was spread by were lots of jobs Victoria was head of as the invention of society.
-Swimming pools, place to place. germs and not by bad available for children in libraries and wash houses photography. nearly a quarter of the Ships carried these goods factories.
-It was cheaper air. world's people. were set up to help the back to Britain. to pay a child than an adult. poor.
+Historical Themes Tier 2 Key Vocabulary Empire significant trade cholera factory society steam engine A group of nations that How people in a specific Having important Buying and selling goods An engine that uses steam A disease that is A building where goods are all ruled by the same area live their lives usually spread through meaning or services to generate power are made leader or leaders dirty water By 1901, the British There was a bia There were many Britain traded acods to The invention of the steam John Snow reduced Many Victorian children were poor and worked to Empire was the largest difference between the significant changes and and from the countries in engine meant people cholera in London by lives of rich and poor empire that the world developments during the Empire and became started to use machines to releasing that the help their families.
+There had ever seen and Queen people in Victorian the Victorian era such very rich. move goods and get from disease was spread by were lots of jobs Victoria was head of society.
+Swimming pools, as the invention of available for children in place to place. germs and not by bad nearly a quarter of the libraries and wash photography.
+Ships carried these goods factories.
+It was cheaper air. world's people. houses were set up to back to Britain. to pay a child than an help the poor. adult.